salesforce/lwc-rfcs/text/0000-wire-reform.md

 # Motivations

 There is a dual-dependency between `@lwc/engine` and `@lwc/wire-service`, even though neither of those two packages are importing each other, it is the responsibility of the adapter author to connect them via `registerWireService(register)` where `registerWireService()` is provided by `@lwc/wire-service` and `register()` is provided by `@lwc/engine`.
 This is, by itself, complex and confusing.
 Additionally, there is another `register()` method from `@lwc/wire-service` that is used by authors to link their wire adapters with their adapter ID (identity).
-This process also posses a limitation, and unnecessary dependency, making adapters to tied to LWC.
+This process also poses a limitation, and unnecessary dependency, making adapters to tied to LWC.

 Additionally, there are various situations where the wired field or method is not behaving correctly, the most notable example is when a configuration value that uses a member expression might not trigger the update on the config. (e.g. `wire(foo, { x: '$foo.bar' }) data`, if `foo.bar` changes, config is not updated).
 This is because the wire decorator is not relying on the reactivity system used by LWC, and instead it relies on getter and setters that are slower, intrusive, complex and do not cover the whole spectrum of mutations that could occur on a component.